fastlane/fastlane/precheck/README.md

 -------

-<h5 align="center"><code>precheck</code> is part of <a href="https://fastlane.tools">fastlane</a>: The best way to ensure your App Store precheck passes without a hitch </h5>
+<h5 align="center"><code>precheck</code> is part of <a href="https://fastlane.tools">fastlane</a>: The easiest way to automate beta deployments and releases for your iOS and Android apps.</h5>

 # Features

+- Many scanning rules:
+ -  product bug 🐛 mentions
-- Many scanning rules like improper trademark usage, or iOS bug 🐛 mentions, or even swear word checker 😮
+ - swear word checker 🙅‍♂️
+ - mentioning other platforms 🤖
+ - url reachability checker 😵
+ - placeholder/test words/mentioning future features 📝
+ - customizable word list checking 🙈
-- You can use our pre-selected list of what we would use, or you can customize which rules to check for, so you have to run the rules you care most about.
+- You can use our pre-selected list of what we would use, or you can customize which rules to check for, so you run the rules you care most about.
 - Customizable: you can decide if you want to warn 📢 about potential problems and continue or have fastlane show an error 🙅 and stop after all scans are done.
-- Paranoid mode if you want to be sure you’re doing all you can to avoid a potential rejection.
-This is most helpful when you need to get a hotfix out and you don’t want to take any chances it could be rejected.

 ##### [Do you like fastlane?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/fastlane-tools)